 In order to know which option is best for you, it is important to know what expunction and non-disclosure does and how they can help you.
 According to the State Bar of Texas, once a person’s record is expunged, all information is removed from the criminal record and that person can deny the incident ever occurred.
 Expunctions are the ones where the records will be destroyed, while the non-disclosure will only seal the records against most private agencies.
 Choosing expunction would be the best option since many government as well as licensing agencies can still legally view your sealed records.

 Because convictions tend to last a lifetime, having the option for expunction or non-disclosure can undeniably affect a person’s life and their future.
 Through Texas law, you can clear up your records or seal them to help forge a better future without any judgment or discrimination from past mistakes.
-You should only know your rights and take advantage of it with the help of your lawyer.
+You should know your rights and take advantage of them as much as possible.